SeleniumHQ/docker-selenium/README.md

 # :point_right: Status: Grid 4 is under development and on a [Alpha stage](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha)
 We are doing prereleases on a regular basis to get early feedback.
-This means that all other Selenium components can be currently at a different alpha version (e.g. bindings on Alpha 6, and these Docker images on prerelease Alpha 7).
+This means that all other Selenium components can be currently at a different alpha version (e.g. bindings on Alpha 7, and Docker images on prerelease Beta 1).

 Docker images for Grid 4 come with a handful of tags to simplify its usage, have a look at them in one of our [prereleases](https://github.com/SeleniumHQ/docker-selenium/releases/tag/4.0.0-alpha-7-prerelease-20201009)